apache/cordova-docs/www/docs/en/dev/guide/platforms/android/index.md

 in certain cases you may need to set them manually.
 The following variables should be updated:

 1. Set the `JAVA_HOME` environment variable to the location of your JDK installation
 2. Set the `ANDROID_HOME` environment variable to the location of your Android SDK installation
-3. It is also recommended that you add the Android SDK's `tools` and `platform-tools` directories to your `PATH`
+3. It is also recommended that you add the Android SDK's `tools`, `tools/bin`, and `platform-tools` directories to your `PATH`

 #### OS X and Linux

 On a Mac or Linux, you can use a text editor to create or modify the `~/.bash_profile` file.
 To set an environment variable, add a line that uses `export` like so (substitute the path with your local installation):

 ```bash
 export ANDROID_HOME=/Development/android-sdk/
 ```

 To update your `PATH`, add a line resembling the following (substitute the paths with your local Android SDK installation's location):

 ```bash
 export PATH=${PATH}:/Development/android-sdk/platform-tools:/Development/android-sdk/tools